python-jsonschema/jsonschema/docs/validate.rst

             ValidationError: [2, 3, 4] is too long

-All of the :ref:`versioned validators <versioned-validators>` that are included with :mod:`jsonschema` adhere to the interface, and implementors of validators that extend or complement the ones included should adhere to it as well.
+All of the :ref:`versioned validators <versioned-validators>` that are included with :mod:`jsonschema` adhere to the interface, and implementors of validator classes that extend or complement the ones included should adhere to it as well.
 For more information see :ref:`creating-validators`.

 .. _validating-types: